GuiMar10/GuiMar10/README.md

 - helping on projects at the BetterBrowser initiative, making the web open, customizable and cool again!

 ## What i've made:
-A lot happened since i created my first js file a year ago, so here are the things i'm most proud of:
+A lot happened since i created my first js file two years ago, so here are the things i'm most proud of:

 ### Salest:
 School made simple, productive and fun!